stackotter/delta-client/Contributing.md

 cd delta-client
 ```

-To run Delta Client, you can now run `swift bundler run`.
+To run Delta Client, you can run `swift bundler run -c release`.
+If you are working on the UI you can leave out the `-c release`, it is only required when working with computationally intense parts of the client such as rendering, because without optimizations those parts of the client are unusable.
 See the [swift-bundler repo](https://github.com/stackotter/swift-bundler) for more commands and options.

 If you are using Xcode as your IDE run `swift bundler generate-xcode-support` and then open Package.swift with Xcode (`open Package.swift` should work unless you've changed your default program for opening swift files). **Make sure to choose the `DeltaClient` target in the top bar instead of the `DeltaClient-Package` target.**